probinso/introduction-git/pres.md

 If you don't use the `-m` message flag, you will likely be subject to `vim`. `vim` can be a very frustrating file editor, if you don't bother to learn it.

+_Look into how to change your default `EDITOR` for your operating system._

+---
+# Vim
 To exit `vim`, Hit the `Esc` key to enter "Command mode".
 Then you can type `:` to enter "Command-line mode".
 A colon (`:`) will appear at the bottom of the screen and you can type in one of the following commands.
 To execute a command, press the `Enter` key.

   - `:q` to quit (short for `:quit`)
   - `:q!` to quit without saving (short for `:quit!`)
   - `:wq` to write and `quit`

-_Look into how to change your default `EDITOR` for your operating system._

 ---
 # Defaults and `config`